 This is the most likely explanation for the phenomenon I mentioned earlier of areas like the Sichuan region of China having spicier dishes than other parts of the same country.
 The Sichuan region is in the southwest area of the very large country of China, and this area is much more humid and warm than other more northerly areas, making it a perfect place to grow peppers.

-South American countries, like Mexico, that have had chili peppers available to them from the beginning, have incorporated peppers into almost everything.
+Central and North American countries south of the United States, like Mexico, that have had chili peppers available to them from the beginning, have incorporated peppers into almost everything.
 Although they have often found ways to tame the heat of the pepper in many dishes, the flavor and health benefits of them are invariably in every meal.

 Many of the hottest peppers in the world come from Caribbean islands such as Trindad and Jamiaca.
 Needless to say, these island nations have some deliciously spicy recipes.
 Due to cultural cross overs from Europeans bringing people from Africa and India to the islands, you can find quite creative dishes…really the original fusion food.
 Seemingly out of place, you will find that many of Jamaica’s most popular local dishes actually contain curry.

 Thailand probably stands out to many of us as one of the spiciest cuisines.
 I have talked with several people from Thailand or who have lived there, and seems to be fairly common place for people to grow hot peppers in their yards.
 Here in the US we often even call the small, potent chilis found in much of Asian cuisine “thai” peppers or chilis.
 FYI, they are actually called bird’s eye chilis.